ipfabric/docs/docs/IP_Fabric_GUI/diagrams/network_viewer.md

 ![Layer grouping](network_viewer/protocols_layer_grouping.png)

-Layer Grouping collapses groups of devices according to the types of links that connect these, either in Layer 2 or 3 groups.
+Layer grouping collapses groups of devices according to the types of links that connect these, either in Layer 2 or 3 groups.
 Devices connected with different layer protocols can't be grouped together.

 ## Devices

-You can select/un-select the type o devices you want to see on the diagram.
+You can select/unselect the type of devices you want to see on the diagram.

 ![Select type of devices to see](network_viewer/select_device_type.png)

 ### Device Information Deep Dive

-After right-clicking the device, it is possible to display additional information about it by selecting **Explore**:
+After right-clicking the device, you can display additional information about it by selecting **Explore**:

 ![Device - Explore](network_viewer/device_explore.png)